 How to Cure Sciatica Permanently

-Pain that emits from the back of the thigh and down the lower leg is referred to as sciatica.
+Pain that emanates from the back of the thigh and down the lower leg is referred to as sciatica.
 It may be induced by the discomfort of one or more of the lower spinal nerves.
-The pain can be either mild or severe, frequently caused by wear and tear on the lower spine.
+The pain can be mild or severe, frequently caused by wear and tear on the lower spine.
 The good news is that sciatica can usually be relieved conservatively within a few weeks without surgery.
-In addition, working to strengthen your back and core while increasing flexibility in your hips and lower body will substantially decrease the likelihood of having experienced lower back pain and other sciatica symptoms.
+Strengthening your core and back while improving hip and lower body flexibility helps prevent lower back pain and sciatica.

 Symptoms

-• Sciatica symptoms range from a minor ache to excruciating discomfort that radiates along the sciatic nerve pathway, which keeps running from your lower back straight down your hips and into each leg.
+- Sciatica symptoms range from a minor ache to excruciating discomfort that radiates along the sciatic nerve pathway, which runs from the lower back straight down the hips and into each leg.

 Risk Factors